hermeznetwork/docs/docs/developers/coordinator.md

 For more information on the parameters in the configuration file, see [this](https://github.com/hermeznetwork/hermez-node/blob/master/config/config.go#L57).

 ## Launching the Boot Coordinator
 1. Copy `cfg.buidler.toml` file.
-Configuration file can be found in `hermez-node/cli/node` folder
+The configuration file can be found in `hermez-node/cli/node` folder
 ```shell
 cp cfg.buidler.toml cfg.boot-coordinator.cfg
 ```